Matan-Shimon/RideWithMe/README.md

 5. Review the ride details, driver's ratings, and any additional information provided by the driver.

 6. Once you find a suitable ride, click on the "Ask To Join" button to send a ride request to the driver.
-Optionally, you can use the in-app messaging system to communicate with the driver and discuss any specific requirements or details.

 7. Wait for the driver's response to your ride request.
 The driver will confirm or decline your request based on their availability and preferences.